BossFogg/quick-session/README.md

 // returns session object with token
 ````

-Send `session.token` to client to use as JWT.
+After you've created the session, send `session.token` to client for use as a JWT.

-Authenticate a session token (JWT) sent back by client:
+When the client sends back the session token with a request, authenticate it:
 ````
 let currentSession = findSessionByToken(token)
 //return session object. if no session found, return null